solana-foundation/developer-content/content/courses/program-security/security-intro.md

 Unlike the lessons in other courses, which are in order, you are welcome to explore these lessons in whatever order suits you best.

-Initially, we intended to create shorter lessons, but even though each security vulnerability may seem "simple," there's a lot to discuss.
-Consequently, each lesson may contain less prose and more code snippets, offering readers the flexibility to dive as deep as they want.
-Ultimately, each lesson remains comprehensive, ensuring you gain a solid understanding of the security risks discussed.
+Even though each security
+vulnerability may seem "simple," there's a lot to discuss.
+These lessons contain less prose and more code, ensuring you gain a solid understanding of the security risks discussed.

 As always, your feedback is appreciated.
 Good luck as you delve into the course!